Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

-Note that \textbf{C2} and \textbf{C3} imply $\mathscr L$ to be uncountable, and \textbf{C1} and \textbf{C3} imply $\mathscr L$ to be dense in $\sT$.
-It turns out that all continuum trees playing a role in this paper satisfy both \textbf{C2} and \textbf{C3}.
-However, we emphasize the fact that we do not impose these conditions beforehand: they can be proved to hold as a non-trivial consequence of our setting.
+All continuum trees playing a role in this paper satisfy both \textbf{C2} and \textbf{C3}.
+However, we emphasize the fact that we do not impose these conditions beforehand: they can be proved to hold as a non-trivial consequence of our setting; see Proposition~\ref{prop:degrees}.

 \noi\textsc{Real trees encoded by excursions.}\ One natural way to define real trees is via an encoding by continuous excursions (see e.g., \cite{Legall2005,evans}).
 Let $\Co$ be the space of continuous functions on $[0,1]$, which we always endow with the uniform norm $\| f \| = \sup_{t \in [0,1]} |f(t)|$.
-Let also $\Cex$ denote the set of unit-length continuous excursions, that is the set of functions $f\in \Co$ such that $f(0) = f(1) = 0$.
-For $f \in \Cex$, define the semi-metric
+Let also $\Cex$ denote the set of unit-length non-negative continuous excursions, that is, the set of functions $f\in \Co$ such that $f(0) = f(1) = 0$ and $f(t) \geq 0$ for all $t \in (0,1)$.
+For $f \in \Cex$, define the pseudometric $d_f$ by